 Fresh cranberries are very tart.
 If granulated sugar is not for you, consider sweetening with a sugar substitute, crushed pineapples, honey or orange juice.

 How To Read & Follow A Recipe: Tips for Beginners

 Reading a recipe is an important life skill that requires properly reading a recipe’s ingredients, and instructions.
 Plus, knowing how to prep ingredients and what equipment to use.

 Start with clean hands and organized kitchen.
 Wash hands thoroughly.
 Make sure kitchen and countertops are clean before making a recipe.

 Create a relaxing environment.
 Play favorite music while in the kitchen.
 I love listening to classical or gospel music.

 Make notes in your recipe.
-Note any special prep instructions and highlight cooking times.
-Make note of ingredients omitted, favorite substitutions and creative twists.
+Note any special prep instructions, cooking time, ingredients omitted, favorite substitutions and creative twists.